Easy Fruit Dip

 EASY FRUIT DIP SUBSTITUTIONS OR VARIATIONS

-Use your (or your tastebuds’) imagination to dream up any flavor combination possible for this fruit dip!
-Some of my favorite ways to change up this fruit dip flavor include:
+Use your (or your tastebuds’) imagination to dream up any flavor combination possible for this dip!
+Some of my favorite ways to change up the flavor include:

 LOWER FAT CREAM CHEESE: unlike many recipes that call for cream cheese, you can absolutely use a lower fat cream cheese here.
 Just don’t use the whipped cream cheese you find in a tub.
 Stick to the block!